 Criticisms Of Psychodynamic Theory

 Humanistic theory, or person-centered theory, indicates that each person is unique and capable of change.
 In this theory, individuals are responsible for their own happiness and social functioning.
+It is one of the four major personality theories, which also include such theories as psychoanalytic, trait, and social-cognitive perspectives.

 Benefits Of Humanistic Theory